 In addition we have access to a Strong Floor and loading frames including new strong-wall being developed for lateral loading of column and tall structures.
 This particular facility has seen £800K investment in equipment for teaching and research including high flow computer controlled hydraulic loading for static, cyclic and dynamic & hybrid testing with ring-main, static compression up to 12MN and 50kN tension testing for steel materials.

-The Department of Mechanical Engineering & Aeronautics have also initially agreed to the use of their Wind Tunnel Laboratory facilities.
+The Department of Engineering have also initially agreed to the use of their Wind Tunnel Laboratory facilities.
 These are renowned for being newly upgraded and leading-edge facilities.